roryprimrose/roryprimrose.github.io/_posts/2009-02-19-configurationmanageropenexeconfiguration-fails-in-iis.md

 > A Webhost unhandled exception occurred.

 > Exception: System.ServiceModel.Diagnostics.CallbackException: A user callback threw an exception.
-Check the exception stack and inner exception to determine the callback that failed. ---> System.ArgumentException: exePath must be specified when not running inside a stand alone exe.
+Check the exception stack and inner exception to determine the callback that failed. ---&gt; System.ArgumentException: exePath must be specified when not running inside a stand alone exe.

 >    at System.Configuration.ConfigurationManager.OpenExeConfigurationImpl(ConfigurationFileMap fileMap, Boolean isMachine, ConfigurationUserLevel userLevel, String exePath)